LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 ### The equivalent Python code

-## Measuring Volatility
+## Measuring and Defining Volatility

-In the previous section, some of the stylized facts of financial asset returns have been established.
-Based on the stylized facts, volatility estimators such as the Historical Volatility, Implied Volatility Models, exponentially weighted moving average models, Auto-regressive Volatility models, and ARCH family models have been extensively theorized by [Brooks (2014)] in great detail.
-However, the scope of this paper focuses on Volatility estimation via the so-called realized Volatility, which according to [Andersen (2008)] is an extension of the historical volatility estimator.
+Volatility refers to the degree of variation in the returns of a financial instrument over a certain period of time.
+It is a statistical measure of the dispersion of returns and is often used as a measure of risk ([Anderson et.al (2010)][2]).
+To measure volatility, there are two main categories of approaches: the the parametric and non-parametric models for volatility estimation.
+The parametric models include ARCH (Auto-Regressive Conditional Heteroskedasticity) Models, stochastic volatility models and continuous-time volatility models.
+On the other hand, the non-parametric volatility measurements focus on quantifying volatility without relying on specific functional form assumptions.
+Such measurements include modeling Instantaneous Volatility and Realized Volatility Measures.

-[Andersen (2008)] defined realized volatility as a fully non-parametric approach to the ex-post measurement of the true realized return variation over a specific trading period.
-The objective is to estimate realized volatility in a simple and non-parametric way.
-It is then possible to showcase how volatility is estimated as a discrete-time or continuous-time process.
+[Andersen (2008)][3] defined realized volatility as a fully non-parametric approach for the ex-post measurement of the true realized return variation over a specific trading period.
+The objective is to estimate realized volatility in a simple and non-parametric manner.
+This enables us to demonstrate how volatility is estimated as a discrete-time or continuous-time process.

+Realized volatility quantifies notional volatility over fixed-length time intervals, h > 0

 ### Discrete-time Process